yebin-yun/Vocabulary-Anagrams-Game/README.md

 ## Getting started

 `flask_vocab.py` is an example of the anagram game, with the template `vocab.html`.
-This example uses a conventional interaction through a form, interacting only when the user submits the form.
+This example uses an AJAX interaction on each keystroke that the user enters in the text box.
+You can see the example usage of the AJAX interaction on `flask_minijax.py`.

 ### Exploring the container
 You can jump directly into your running container using the following command: